|

 'improvements'.
 There is no doubt that Daniels concepts set the

 form for 10-rater design for the next twenty years or more.
-By at least
+By 1913, and until 1916, Daniels was in business on his own account as a model yacht designer and builder

 skipper of his generation.